Northwestern Players to Watch Against Boise State - First Round

 Northwestern's Last Game

-In its most recent game, Northwestern lost to Penn State on Friday, 67-65 in OT.
-Its high scorer was Buie with 16 points.
+Northwestern dropped its most recent game to Penn State, 67-65 in OT, on Friday.
+Buie was its top scorer with 16 points.

 |Name